phucanh1939/notes/docs/Computer/ComputerNetwork/NetworkProtocol.md

 ## **What is a protocol**

-The sender and reciever must agree on how the data format so it can pack and parse the data correctly
+The sender and receiver must **agree on the data format** so it can be packed and parsed correctly.

 A **protocol** is a set of rules that define how devices communicate.